 These statements should be submitted in the same manner as your transcripts.
 That is, scanned copies should be uploaded to the Grad CAS website in order for your application to be reviewed.
 If you decide to enroll at Texas A&M, you will need to submit official copies of degree statements, just as you do for transcripts.
 Directions for doing so are the same as for transcripts, as described above.

 - GRE scores

 These scores should be sent directly from Educational Testing Service.
 The scores must be from a test date within five years of the date of your application.
 For information on test dates and locations, please visit www.gre.org.
 The institution code for Texas A&M University is 6003.
 NOTE: This year, we will review your application even if you cannot submit a GRE score due to the COVID-19 pandemic.

 This test is required only if your GRE verbal score is below 146, and if you come from a country where English is not the native language.
 These scores should be sent directly from the testing service, and must be from a test date within two years of the date of your application.

 - Three Letters of Recommendation

 Letters should be from people who are familiar with your academic background (i.e., professors or advisors), and should preferably be written on letterhead.
 Professional references (i.e., employers) are acceptable if academic references are unavailable.
 The names and email addresses of your letter writers should be entered into the Grad CAS website.
-Once you enter the names and email addresses of your professors into that AIS website and complete that part of the application, the system will email them asking for them to upload their letters for you.
+Once you enter the names and email addresses of your professors into the Grad CAS website and complete that part of the application, the system will email them asking for them to upload their letters for you.

 Optional Application Materials